sage-code/maj/alphabet.md

 **Q**

-* is similar to q from Latin alphabet, can be follow by "e", "i" to prevent sound "ch",
+* is similar to q from Latin alphabet, can be follow by "ue", "ui",
-* Q is used in questions: qe, qi and some words from Latin like "aqua"
+* Q is used in questions: que, qui and some words from Latin like "aqua"

 **X**
-* In Maj, X is pronounced like in Chinese: "ʃ" and is replacement for "sh",
+* In Maj, X is pronounced like in Chinese: `ʃ` and is replacement for "sh",
-* The romanic  X is converted into"cs" when we create the words.
+* The romantic X is converted into"cs" to avoid `ʃ` pronunciation.

 **K**
 * K and Q are pronounced almost the same,
-* K is used in "kilo" and to replacing group "cc".
+* K is used to avoid whistle sound when followed by `e` or `i`.

 **note:**